notkane-tech/brute_force_caeser_decryptor/README.md

 A Python-based tool for decrypting messages encoded with the Caesar Cipher.
 Users can either input a known shift value or let the program brute-force all possible shifts to reveal the plaintext.

-I have just arrived at the realisation that I have spelt 'Caesar' wrong everywhere!
+I have just come to the realisation I've spelt 'Caesar' wrong everywhere!
 Oops!

 # Features